HKNBetaEpsilon/new-hkn-website/README.md

 There is an awesome [Wiki page] (https://github.com/HKNBetaEpsilon/new-hkn-website/wiki/Local-Set-Up-Instructions) !
-Heads over there if you are using a Unix-like environment.
+Head over there if you are using a Unix-like environment.